RISHIKEsH12321/MAD24_P01_Team3/README.md

 - Users can follow another user to access their profile easier from the profile page to see their current posts and favourite places
 - Users can see another user's followed and following users by clicking on the follower/following user count on their profile page

-### Swipe RecyclerView to Follow (Brandon)
+### Swipe RecyclerView to Follow / Delete (Brandon)
-- Users can swipe left on a user's RecyclerView item to follow them without having to click on their profile
+- Users can swipe left on a user's RecyclerView item to follow them (in SearchUser) or to delete items (in EventManagement) without having to click on their profile
 - The change will immediately be reflected in the search users page, where the user will rise to the top of the list after getting followed
 - When Managing an Event, users can swipe items to the left to delete it.
 Also includes undo function.